opencontainers/artwork/README.md

-# OCI artwork and lgogos
+# OCI artwork and logos

 This repository contains OCI artwork and logos in a variety of formats.